 “The goal was to allow the children of inner city schools to experience what it’s like to be an artist – to seek excellence in an art form.
 It’s not to make them dancers, painters or musicians.
 Using the finest professionals, we introduce them to an activity that demands excellence in themselves.
 There’s no winner or loser as in sports.
 It’s a motivational program for children that works – the constant striving for excellence – getting better and better.”

 One of the defining goals of Richmond Ballet’s program is to make the program an integral part of the school curriculum, rather than offering it solely as arts education.
-It requres the collaborative efforts of the teachers and administrators to help establish the depth and quality of the experience for the students.
+It requires the collaborative efforts of the teachers and administrators to help establish the depth and quality of the experience for the students.
 Partnerships with organizations such as the Virginia Historical Society, Virginia Museum of Fine Arts, the Science Museum of Virginia, Chesapeake Bay Foundation and even the Federal Reserve Bank are a crucial link in integrating the program with the curriculum and supporting the teachers.

-Now in it’s twenty-first year, Minds In Motion has successfully expanded from two to twenty-five schools, serving students in Richmond, Chesterfield, Henrico, Hopewell, Charlottesville, and Woodbridge.
+Now in its twenty-second year, Minds In Motion has successfully expanded from two to twenty-five schools, serving students in Richmond, Chesterfield, Henrico, Hopewell, Charlottesville, and Woodbridge.
 Acclaimed by teachers, parents and students, Minds In Motion has grown to be the major focus of Richmond Ballet’s education and outreach mission.